Diffusion Models and Semi-Supervised Learners Benefit Mutually with Few Labels: Experiment

 \textbf{Evaluation metrics.} We use the top-1 accuracy on the validation set to evaluate classification performance.
-For a comprehensive evaluation of generation performance, we consider the Fréchet inception distance (FID) score ~\cite{heusel2017gans}, sFID~\cite{nash2021generating}, Inception Score (IS)~\cite{salimans2016improved}, precision, and recall~\cite{kynkaanniemi2019improved} on 50K generated samples.
-We calculate all generation metrics based on the official implementation of ADM~\cite{dhariwal2021diffusion}.
+For a comprehensive evaluation of generation performance, we first consider the Fréchet inception distance (FID)~\citep{heusel2017gans}, sFID~\citep{nash2021generating}, Inception Score (IS)~\citep{salimans2016improved}, precision, and recall~\citep{kynkaanniemi2019improved} on 50K generated samples.
+We calculate all generation metrics based on the implementation of ADM~\citep{dhariwal2021diffusion}.
+We also add the metric $\text{FID}_{\text{CLIP}}$, which operates similarly to FID but substitutes the Inception-V3 feature spaces with CLIP features, to eliminate confusion that FID can be artificially reduced by aligning the histograms of Top-N classifications without the actual improvement of image quality~\citep{kynkaanniemi2022role}.

-\textbf{Computational Cost.} DPT shares exactly the same computational cost ($\approx$ 4930 Nvidia V100 hours) to train the classifier and conditional generative model as the corresponding baselines in the first two stages.
-Additionally, DPT predicts pseudo labels for all data after the first stage and samples $K=128$ pseudo images per class after the second stage.
-DPT exploits the third-order DPM-solver~\cite{lu2022dpm} with 50 steps for fast sampling.
-In the third stage, DPT reuses the model pre-trained in a self-supervised manner and only trains a linear classifier with pseudo images.
-Overall, DPT only introduces 1.32\% ($\approx$ 65 Nvidia V100 hours) extra computation.
-We present the detailed GPU hours in each stage in Appendix~\ref{app:cost}.

 \textbf{Implementation.} DPT is easy to understand and implement.
 In particular, it only requires several lines of code based on the implementation of the classifier and conditional diffusion model.
 We provide the pseudocode of DPT in the style of PyTorch in Appendix~\ref{app:pseudocode}.